 Finally, the last point I want to discuss is the most worrying and annoying one.
 I have seen an increasing amount of accusations and negative comments directed towards orthopaedic surgeons in light of these studies.
-I have seen some comments that surgeons do these operations too soon, too easily, and for ulterior or self motivated reasons only.
-Now this may be true in some rare isolated cases.
+I have seen some comments that surgeons do these operations too soon, too easily, and for ulterior or self-motivated reasons only.
+Now, this may be true in some rare isolated cases.
 But despite common belief orthopaedic surgeons are not ruthless, soulless, money grabbing, knife welding megalomaniacs intent on screwing over their patients at any given opportunity.

 Can’t cut pain out!

 I work closely with many orthopaedic surgeons and I can assure you that these intelligent, hard working, dedicated people will try everything not to operate on patients.
-Many of my orthopaedic colleagues ensure patients are well aware that surgery is often only to be used as the last resort, and that its not guaranteed to help, and doesn’t come without risks.
-I hear them using terms like “We cant cut pain out” or “There is no pain that my surgery can not make worse”, and have found myself using these sayings often as well.
+Many of my orthopaedic colleagues ensure patients are well aware that surgery is often only to be used as the last resort, and that it’s not guaranteed to help, and doesn’t come without risks.
+I hear them using terms like “We can’t cut the pain out” or “There is no pain that my surgery can not make worse”, and have found myself using these sayings often as well.

-Also thinking that surgeons alone decide when to operate is also nonsense.
+Thinking that surgeons alone decide when to operate is also nonsense.
 Most of the surgeons I know get informed consent for any intervention far better than most therapists I know.
 Surgical patients are often given the full list of pros/cons, risks/rewards, and time frames of what to expect and most don’t enter into surgery without fully understanding these.

 So when a patient has exhausted all other options, when they feel they have no other options left, when they think an operation will help, when there is a clear surgical ‘target’ to address, why not operate?
-Yes some operations are done too quickly, without giving enough time or other options a good enough go.
+Yes, some operations are done too quickly, without giving enough time or other options a good enough go.
 But, and this is a big but, we can not blame surgeons and patients for wanting operations when they ‘fail’ other options such as physiotherapy.

 As always thanks for reading